 Courage to Care Day was truly a successful campaign!
 We are proud of all participating parties and the community for showing the Courage to Care!

-We cannot wait to share the items received with the beneficiaries and continue with this campaign in 2023!
+We cannot wait to continue with this campaign in 2023!

 Check out the pictures of the day via our MOT SA Facebook Page here